anagha-html/NASCA-Inventory-Management-System/README.md

 ## 📦 External APIs

-- **[Open Food Facts API](https://world.openfoodfacts.org/data)** — used for barcode-based product lookup when adding new inventory items.
+- **[Open Food Facts API](https://world.openfoodfacts.org/data)** —used for barcode-based product lookup when adding new inventory items.
 No API key required.

 ---